ksotik/upddetect/README.md

 Command line tool for search and detect uninstalled security (and not only) updates in various Linux distributions.

-Currently it's only version 0.1.
+Currently it's just version 0.14.
 Feel free to test it, write issues and contribute!

 # Supported packet managers